-If any other day, such as Remembrance Day by way of example, is proclaimed by the federal, provincial or municipal governments as a statutory holiday, it shall be added to the holidays stated above and May Day shall be removed from the holidays stated above so that the current number of eleven (11) statutory holidays shall be maintained.
+If any other day is proclaimed by the provincial government as a statutory holiday, it shall be added to the statutory holidays stated above.

-21.13 An employee shall be entitled to observe holidays of the employee's religion other than those specified in Article 21.12 above.
+21.16 An Employee shall be entitled to observe holidays of the Employee's religion other than those specified in Article 21.15 above.
 Employees shall arrange with their Department Chair/Director, at least thirty (30) days in advance of the absence, to reschedule assigned duties and student contact hours.